davehunt/fxbootstrap/README.md

 ## Installing add-ons

-Add-ons can be installed into the launched Firefox instance by passing one or more paths to XPI file(s) on the command line:
+Add-ons can be installed into the Firefox instance by passing one or more paths to XPI file(s) on the command line:

 ```